stefnz/iis-orphaned-apps/README.md

 Find-Orphans
 Prints out the IIS path of any web applications where either:
-1. the phyiscal path of the web application is invalid
+1. the physical path of the web application is invalid
 2. the parent web application or virtual direction of the web application is missing

 Remove-Orphans